TheMaster1127/MakeAnewProjectFast/README.md

 This repository includes a file named `MyData.txt` with the following information:

 - **Token**:
   - Place your GitHub personal access token on this line.
+[You can get your token here (https://github.com/settings/tokens?type=beta)]

 - **UserName**:
   - Add your GitHub username on this line.